spyfu/spyfu-vuex-helpers/README.md

 <a name="map-two-way-state"></a>
 ### mapTwoWayState

-Frequently, you'll need to both get and mutate Vuex state from a component.
-We can do this with a [two way computed property](https://vuejs.org/v2/guide/computed.html#Computed-Setter).
+Occasionally, you'll need to both get and mutate Vuex state from a component.
+Normally, you might use a [two way computed property](https://vuejs.org/v2/guide/computed.html#Computed-Setter).

 ```js
 export default {